SAP/alert-notification-node-client/docs/examples/exporting-and-importing-config.md

 permalink: /examples/export-and-import/
 ---

-# Export and import configuration in a different Alert Notification instance
+# Export and import configuration in a different Alert Notification service instance
 {: .no_toc }

 ## Table of contents